13 Movies To Watch On Netflix Thanksgiving Weekend Everyone In Your Family Will Love

 This coming-of-age drama may not be the lightest in tone, but it’s a great pick for the family who’s in the mood for something a bit more serious but still fun to watch while eating their pumpkin pie.
 The teen flick explores the mental health struggles of a high school freshman who learns to break out of his shell and form bonds with some unlikely friends.
 If you’re looking for something to give thanks for, it’s a great reminder of how strong friendships can get you through the darkest times.

 For superhero fans, there’s no better choice for a post-dinner veg out than the recent animated blockbuster Spider-Man: Into the Spider-Verse.
 The dimension-jumping movie earned tons of praise for its unique art style, as well as its inventive story of Miles Morales coming into his power with the help of Spider-People from different universes.
 It’s got a ton of action, jokes, and lore for the family of Marvel lovers.

 12. Baby Mama (2008)

 Surrogacy has never been funnier than in Tina Fey and Amy Poehler’s buddy comedy about a pair of mismatched women navigating pregnancy together.
 The movie has a ton of hilarious back-and-forths between the stars, continuing their fan-favorite chemistry from Saturday Night Live shortly after they left the sketch series.
 It’s a perfect Thanksgiving pick for the family to chuckle along with while unwinding after dinner.

 13. How the Grinch Stole Christmas (2000)

 Hey, why dwell on Thanksgiving?
-After you've finished eating your turkey, it's officially Christmas in my eyes!
-Get into the holly-jolly spirit early by watching this whimsical and silly classic.
+After you've finished eating your turkey, it's officially Christmas (don’t @ me).
+Get into the holly-jolly spirit early by watching this whimsical, silly classic.